 |---|---|---|

 Pick Stage 1 if you daily the car, drive mixed city/highway, and want effortless mid-range with stock-like manners.
-Choose Stage 2 only if you’re willing to add a high-flow downpipe, intake and preferably a better intercooler, plus budget for extra maintenance and heat management.
-Stage 2 shines during repeated highway pulls or track days, not in bumper-to-bumper traffic.
-If you’re undecided, run Stage 1 for six months—you’ll learn exactly what, if anything, you still miss.
+Go Stage 2 only if you’re willing to add a high-flow downpipe, intake and preferably a better intercooler, plus budget for extra maintenance and heat management.
+The upgrade shines during repeated highway pulls or track days, not in bumper-to-bumper traffic.
+Still undecided?
+Run Stage 1 for six months, you’ll learn exactly what, if anything, you still miss.

 If you’re wondering whether it’s worth moving to Stage 2, I’ve covered a complete guide to car tuning stages with power, cost, and reliability differences.